ZeroUnderscoreOu/SteamActivityFilter/Chrome/ReadMe.md

 #### Usage:

 - Click on the date field to select the date to load activity for.
 If shown, calendar isn't hidden until date is selected.
+If the field flashes after selection, it means that you are not in any groups and don't have personal event calendar.
+If you think this is wrong, please post on the forum.

 - Enter the ammount of additional days to load activity for (0 - only current day; accepts negative values to load days prior to selected).